npip99/Monereum/README.md

 ### Overview

-Monereum is an implementation of Monero, on top of the Ethereum blockchain.
+Monereum is an implementation of Monero with RingCT, on top of the Ethereum blockchain.
 This allows a holder of Monereum coins to send Monereum between each other, without evesdroppers being able to decrypt these transactions.
 This is the goal of Monero, but does not allow interaction with dApps.
 Monereum exists to combine Ethereum's versatility with Monero's privacy, by implementing this functionality in Ethereum itself.

 ### Transactions

 A transaction sends Monereum from someone who knows the private key of a Monereum coin, to a public address.
 The owner of the public address will now have the private key of the new Monereum coin, and no one else will have this private key.
 This is done in a way where no evesdropper can see the sender and the receiver, but any evesdropper can verify that the amount of coins spent equals the amount of coins generated.
 In fact, the receiver cannot see the sender either.
 Any evesdropper can also verify that the sender's coin was not spent twice.

 The sender may generate a transaction receipt, to prove that he/she sent the transaction.
 If the transaction must be associated with a real-life result such as "Send a Laptop to 1234 Main St", then this message can be signed so that it can be proven that the sender approves of that message.
-Signatures are sent encrypted so that no one may read "Send a Laptop to 1234 Main St".
+Signatures are sent encrypted so that no one may read "Send a Laptop to 1234 Main St", or know for what transaction a receipt is for.

-### Smart Contracts

-Transactions signatures allow Smart Contracts to easily accept anonymous funds, and then execute precisely what the user intended in response.
-Additionally, Smart Contracts will be able to easily send funds to Monereum public addresses.

-Any existing Ethereum contract can even be interacted with, while mainting privacy.
-This is done by simply paying gas fees in Monereum, as opposed to in Ethereum.

 ### Keys

 Each public Monereum address consists of a public view address and a public spend address.
 The wallet owner has the view key and spend key for these addresses.
-You may give the view key to someone, and they will be able see incoming transactions, amounts, and verify transaction receipts from incoming transactions.
+You may give the view key to someone, and they will be able see incoming transactions, amounts, and verify transaction receipts for incoming transactions.
 The spend key, however, is required to spend the received coin.
 Any amount of public Monereum addresses can be created, so that they can given to Smart Contracts to receive funds.

+### Smart Contracts

+Transactions signatures allow Smart Contracts to easily accept anonymous funds, and then execute precisely what the user intended in response.
+Additionally, Smart Contracts will be able to easily send funds to Monereum public addresses.
+In this way, dApps can maintain anonymity in each transaction.
+The MNR-ETH market implemented in this repository is an example of this.

+### Backwards Compatibility

+Any existing Ethereum contract can even be interacted with, while still mainting privacy.
+This is done by paying gas fees in Monereum, as opposed to in Ethereum.
+If the same address is needed for long-term interactions, then you can trade Monereum in exchange for Ethereum sent to new anonymous Ethereum address.
+In this way, you can use your anonymous address normally.
+When you're done, you can swap back to Monereum and throw the old Ethereum address away.
+Both sides of these interactions are much easier, and much safer, than alternatives such as CoinJoin.

-### Example Usage
+### ERC20 Support

-We can consider an example of interacting with existing Ethereum contracts that have no inherent support for Monereum.
-We will see that this is still rather easy.

-First, we may create a Monereum wallet, and purchase some Monereum with Ethereum or fiat.
-Now, we have the Monereum.

-We can then initiate a smart contract transaction by paying for the gas fees in Monereum.
-No one will be able to link the smart contract transaction with our initial purchase, or any othet smart contract transaction.

-This transaction can include buying Ethereum with the Monereum.
-Now, we have anonymous Ethereum.

-We may continue with sending several trades in with Augur, and collecting our winnings.
-Each transaction has its gas fees paid in Monereum.

-Then, we trade our final amount of Ethereum for Monereum.

-Finally, we sell the Monereum for fiat or Ethereum.

-Neither the purchase, nor the sale, can be associated with our Augur trading.
-With traditional Ethereum tranactions, everyone would be able to see exactly what you were doing the entire time you were trading with Augur.
-In this case, you've maintained your privacy.
-This is done while paying less than a dollar in transaction fees.

-This can be abstracted away, so that a user barely interacts with the Monereum or the Ethereum.
-They simply interact with Augur with knowledge that everything is private, and everything is decentralized.
-We now have have been able to successfully interact with a complex platform, without any dependency on a centralized exchange or provider, and with full privacy.
+Anyone may hold a standard ERC20 Token of Monereum - including contracts.
+An encrypted version of a Monereum coin can be converted into an ERC20 Token easily, and vice-versa.
+This allows the entire realm of Turing-Complete opportunities to be applied in a way where those interacting with the contract remain private.
+It also allows Monereum to maintain compatibility with ERC20 services.
+Monereum addresses can be used just like Ethereum addresses, while sending and receiving ERC20 tokens of Monereum.

 ## Development Environment